 The Best Financial Aid Policies in Higher Ed July 13, 2011 by Alexis Mattera Did you know that more than 70 colleges across the country have replaced loans with grants?
 That’s right: Schools are offering more free money to entice students to enter their hallowed halls, meaning they will not be saddled with the often-dreaded student loan payments after graduation.
 What institutions come out on top?
 Here are a few of the best aid policies, courtesy of the Washington Post’s Daniel de Vise: Princeton University: The Tigers lead the pack time wise, first cutting loans in 1998 and nixing them completely in 2001.
 Harvard University: After eliminating loans in 2008, Harvard implemented a “zero to 10” standard, which pledges families earning up to $180,000 will pay 10 percent of their income at most toward college-related fees.
 Amherst College: The school replaced loans with grants and work-study for all students in Fall 2008 and the number of students eligible for Pell grants has nearly doubled to 23 percent as a result.
 Claremont McKenna and Pomona: Loans were also phased out here in 2008 but not just to help poor students.
 Roger Huddle, a rising Pomona senior with a household income approaching $100,000, received enough aid to cover roughly two-thirds of the full cost of attendance.
-Yale University: The New Haven-based Ivy meets full demonstrated need without loans, capping the contribution at 10 percent of income for families earning up to $130,000.For de Vise’s complete top 12, click here.
+Yale University: The New Haven-based Ivy meets full demonstrated need without loans, capping the contribution at 10 percent of income for families earning up to $130,000.ADVERTISEMENTFor de Vise’s complete top 12, click here.
 If your school made the cut, are you reaping the financial benefits?
-If your school is not represented, how are you paying for your degree?Getting more college financial aid doesn’t have to be a relentless search.
-Scholarships.com is totally free.
-Connect with our massive database of millions of college scholarships at any time by searching for awards in a variety of ways.
-Scholarships.com offers the quickest and easiest way to search for, apply to, and win college scholarships.
-Start making your college education affordable or perhaps even free, by conducting a free college scholarship search at Scholarships.com.
+If your school is not represented, how are you paying for your degree?Connect with our massive database of millions of college scholarships by conducting a free scholarship search at Scholarships.com.
+Scholarships.com offers the simplest way to search for, apply to, and win college scholarships.